Sustainable farming practices

 Colombia is one of the three largest coffee producers in the world (8.9% of the global total), contributing 11% of total agricultural GCP.
 Inevitably, women’s work in coffee production plays a central role.

-The partners of CHOICE, SUP and Tecni, are among the first organizations in the world to guarantee constant support for women coffee farmers in the Cauca area and the production of 100% sustainable quality coffee.
+The partners of CHOICE, SUPRACAFÉ and TECNiCAFÉ, are among the first organizations in the world to guarantee constant support for women coffee farmers in the Cauca area and the production of 100% sustainable quality coffee.
 The immediate measures taken so far to address the impacts of climate change involve capacity building activities to adopt technological innovation and good agricultural practices.
 However, the existence of traditional coffee processes, little knowledge of technologies that optimize resources for production, the resulting vulnerabilities (excessive use of water and pollution), the high costs of production and transformation of the grain (constant adaptations and calibrations of pulpers, water channels and fermentation tanks with inadequate materials, lack of standardization of processes) and little traceability for product quality, are significant limitations that prevent coffee farmers in the department of Cauca from following a sustainable path.

 Pilot Scope and Activities